Anthony Russell (American singer): Personal life

 He met his husband, Rabbi Michael Rothbaum, in 2007, on a date at a New York Mets game in Queens, New York.
 At the age of 27, Russell attended his first Shabbat prayer service and started attending a local Conservative synagogue and celebrating Jewish holidays.
 He formally converted in January 2011, taking the name Mordechai Tzvi.
 He traveled to Israel, where he studied Yiddish at Tel Aviv University.
 They were married in a Jewish ceremony in June 2015.
-Russell lived in Massachusetts from 2017–22 and since 2022 lives in Atlanta, Georgia.
+Russell lived in Massachusetts from 2017 to 2022 and since 2022 lives in Atlanta, Georgia.